quiltdata/quilt/docs/Catalog/VisualizationDashboards.md

 ![](../imgs/perspective-plot.png)

+Click Toggle Theme to use a fixed-width font (useful for comparing strings).

 Use the controls along the bottom to reset, download, copy, resize the grid, and more.

 ### Saving and configuring the datagrid